What is the Rising Loaves Lawrence Student Writers Workshop all about?

 - Interact with historical objects and documents in the LHC archive

-- Experience placed-based learning in the Essex Company complex and on walking tours in the
+- Experience placed-based learning in the Essex Company complex and downtown Lawrence.

 - Engage in arts and multimedia projects